getorca/ansible-bootstrap-server/README.md

 # ansible-initial-deploy
 An ansible playbook to run some common and initial server setup commands.
-Designed for Ubuntu 16.04.
+Designed for Ubuntu 16.04 on DigitalOcean, Linide, etc.

 # What the script does
 - apt-get update && upgrade